lbianchi-zerynth/docs-v3/docs/reference/apps/pages/ProductionInsights/ProductionInsights.md

 # Production Insights App

+???+ question "How to obtain the Production Insights App?"
+  	The Production Insights Application is available in the Production Insights package of the _Zerynth Industrial IoT & AI Platform_.

 The Production Insights app provides an insight of the production situation of the machines.

-It is available in the Production Insights package.

 ## Overview